Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 Meditation works by reducing stress, balancing brain chemicals, and building a healthier, more resilient brain.

-There are a number of free or inexpensive apps and courses available online to help you start meditating for depression.
+There are a number of free or inexpensive apps and courses online to help you start meditating.